-In the days when both juniper and the Gaelic language were more widespread in the Scottish Highlands, the names for this shrub or small tree were Aittin or Aiten, and Samh.
+Both juniper and the Gaelic language were once more widespread in the Scottish Highlands.
+The Gaelic names for this shrub or small tree were Aittin or Aiten, and Samh.
 These words are still with us in place names such as Attadale in Wester Ross and Samhan near Mull.
-The writer Hugh Fife suggests furthermore that juniper was sometimes referred to as mountain yew, and as such some place names incorporating the Gaelic word Iubhair for yew may in fact be referring to local juniper.
+The writer Hugh Fife suggests that juniper was sometimes referred to as mountain yew.
+As such some place names incorporating the Gaelic word Iubhair (yew) may in fact be referring to juniper.

-Though the more practical uses of juniper have been known to people for several millennia, it features only sporadically in ancient mythology.
+People have known the practical uses of juniper for millennia.
+It is perhaps surprising then that it doesn’t have a strong presence in ancient mythology.
 Juniper was a symbol of the Canaanites’ fertility goddess Ashera or Astarte in Syria.
-In the Bible’s Old Testament, a juniper with an angelic presence sheltered the prophet Elijah from Queen Jezebel’s pursuit.
-Similarly a later apocryphal biblical tale tells of how the infant Jesus and his parents were hidden from King Herod’s soldiers by a juniper during their flight into Egypt.
+In the Old Testament, a juniper with an angelic presence sheltered the prophet Elijah from Queen Jezebel’s pursuit.
+A later biblical tale tells of how the infant Jesus and his parents were hidden from King Herod’s soldiers by a juniper during their flight into Egypt.

-Practical uses of the juniper’s wood are few, and it was most commonly used to burn, though not for its heat, but rather for its smoke.
-Though burning juniper wood gives off only minimal visible smoke, this smoke is highly aromatic, and in ancient times it was used for the ritual purification of temples.
-The smoke was said to aid clairvoyance, and continued to be burned for purification and to stimulate contact with the Otherworld at the autumn Samhain fire festival at the beginning of the Celtic year.
+Practical uses of the juniper’s wood are few, and it was most commonly used to burn.
+This wasn’t so much for its heat, but rather for its smoke.
+Though burning juniper wood gives off only minimal visible smoke, this smoke is highly aromatic.
+In ancient times people used it for the ritual purification of temples.
+The ancients believed the smoke aided clairvoyance.
+It was burned for purification and to stimulate contact with the Otherworld at the Samhain festival at the start of the Celtic year.
 In central Europe juniper smoke played a part in the spring-time cleansing and casting out of witchcraft.
-Juniper was also burned during outbreaks of the Plague, and in Scotland the disease could be dispelled by fumigating the house with juniper smoke while its occupants were inside, after which the house was aired and the occupants revived with whisky!
+Juniper was also burned during outbreaks of the Plague.
+In Scotland people would attempt to expel the disease by fumigating the house and occupants with the smoke.
+The house was then aired and the occupants revived with whisky!

-Juniper’s use in alcoholic drinks and the use of its wood’s smoke are drawn together neatly in the tales of illicit Highland whisky stills hidden away in the glens, which used juniper wood for fuel so that the near absence of smoke would not attract the suspicions of the local excise man.
+Juniper’s use in alcoholic drinks and the use of its wood’s smoke are drawn together neatly in the tales of illicit Highland whisky stills.
+These stills were hidden away in the glens and juniper wood was a favourite as fuel.
+The near absence of smoke would help avoid attracting the suspicions of the local excise man.